Valencia

+/es/) known officially in Valencian as València, (Note: Pronunciation of València:

-Valencia (/vəˈlɛnsiə/ və-LEN-see-ə or /vəˈlɛnʃ(i)ə/ və-LEN-sh(ee-)ə, /es/), officially València (/ca-valencia/), is the capital of the province and autonomous community of the same name in Spain.
+/ca-valencia/) is the capital and largest city of the Valencian Community and the province of the same name in Spain.
 It is located on the banks of the Turia, on the east coast of the Iberian Peninsula on the Mediterranean Sea.
-With a population of 824,340, it is the 3rd-largest city in Spain.
+With a population of 824,340, it is the third most-populous city in Spain.
 The urban area of Valencia has 1.6 million people while the metropolitan region has 2.5 million.